bertronika/copris/README.md

 conversion.

 COPRIS differs from CUPS.
 Not just by being smaller with less features, it has a different objective.
-Sure, CUPS is also a server, but it doesn't provide neither character conversion nor it has some bonus features.
+While CUPS is intended for general (rich-text) printing and printer sharing, CUPS only processes raw text and applies optional character conversion to it.

 ## Why convert characters?
 In the late 1980's and 90's, when dot-matrix printers were getting affordable